depeperwinkel

 Mbongo (grain)

-The mbongô grows on a two-meter-high shrub from the ginger genus, which, like many ginger species, has rhizomes.
-Just above the ground it forms trumpet-shaped, green flowers, which seem to come straight from the ground.
-They quickly fall off to make room for 10 cm large fruits.
+The mbongô grows on a two-meter-tall shrub in the ginger genus, which, like many ginger species, has rhizomes.
+Just above the ground, it produces trumpet-shaped, green flowers that appear to emerge directly from the ground.
+They quickly fall off to make way for 10-cm-long fruits.

 These are seed pods, filled with dozens of seeds in a jelly-like liquid.
 After drying, the seeds can be freed from their capsule.
 This is done exclusively by hand.
-The seeds are about 3 mm in size, shiny and deep brown.
-Strangely enough, they have little or no odor, but all the more so after they have been ground.
+The seeds are about 3 mm in size, shiny, and deep brown.
+Curiously, they have little to no odor, but all the more so after being ground.

 Related spices include grain of paradise (Aframomum melegueta) and Madagascar cardamom (Aframomum angustifolium).
-The former is fairly common, the latter very rare.
+The former is quite common, the latter very rare.

 Smell and taste